Wtecchio/Project-Group-4/README.md

 Year 2013 had the most average vote count.
 However, average vote count decreased gradually.
 2020 had the least average vote count.

 ### Question 3: Which services have the best content based on genres?
+William looks into the popularity and movie count as it relates to the genre of the movie.
+His <a href="Question 3/GenreStats.ipynb">code</a> uses the data from both the Kaggle dataset and TMDB API to view the data distribution among the genres available on the API.

+The overall idea is to show:
+* Which genre is dominating in the movie production industry
+* Which genre has a higher popularity

 ---------------------------------------------------------